Atrial Fibrillation - Treatment

 Electrical Cardioversion

-When medications cannot control heart rhythm, electrical cardioversion can immediately restore normal rhythm.
-Anticoagulants must be used for at least three weeks prior to the procedure to reduce the risk of thrombus movement.
-This procedure is performed in a hospital setting, where patients receive electrical stimulation under anesthesia, and continued medication is required post-recovery to prevent recurrence.
+When medications fail to control rhythm, electrical cardioversion can immediately restore normal rhythm.
+Prior to the procedure, anticoagulants should be used for at least 3 weeks to reduce the risk of thrombus dislodgement.
+The procedure is performed in a hospital under anesthesia, and continued medication is necessary to prevent recurrence.

 Catheter Ablation

-Radiofrequency ablation creates linear scars in the atrium via a catheter to block abnormal electrical currents.
-It is suitable for patients who do not respond well to medications or have recurrent episodes.
-New technologies such as cryoablation or 3D imaging navigation systems improve surgical precision and reduce the recurrence rate of atrial fibrillation.
-The success rate of the procedure is about 70-80%, but multiple treatments may be necessary.
+Radiofrequency ablation creates linear scars in the atria via catheters to block abnormal electrical pathways.
+Suitable for patients unresponsive to medication or with recurrent episodes.
+Advanced techniques such as cryoablation or 3D imaging navigation improve precision and reduce AF recurrence.
+The success rate is approximately 70-80%, but multiple procedures may be needed.

 Surgical Treatment

-Severe cases may require cardiac surgery, such as the maze procedure, which combines ablation with surgical suturing to permanently block abnormal circuits.
-This method is often performed alongside heart valve repair surgeries and is suitable for patients with severe heart disease, offering good long-term outcomes but with higher invasiveness.
+Severe cases may require surgical interventions such as the Maze procedure, which combines ablation and surgical suturing to permanently block abnormal circuits.
+Often performed alongside valve repair, this approach is suitable for patients with significant concomitant heart disease.
+It offers good long-term results but is more invasive.

 Lifestyle Management